nice-game-hints/deponia/04-village/coffee.md

 # Lonzo's
 Talk to Lonzo until he comes up with the idea of brewing the espresso.
-You get the receipt for the coffee ingredients from him.
+You get the receipt of the coffee from him.

 # Ingrediens
 Here's the receipt for the best Goal-waking coffee: